Settlement Agreement Calculator

 Get proper advice on your offer

-This calculator gives you a starting point, but it's no substitute for a solicitor reviewing your actual agreement.
-I can assess whether your offer is fair, identify any claims you might not be aware of, and advise on whether there's room to negotiate.
-Get in touch with your agreement and I'll give you a clear, honest assessment.
+This calculator gives you a starting point, but it is no substitute for a solicitor reviewing your actual agreement.
+I can assess whether your offer is fair, identify any claims you might not be aware of, and advise on whether there is room to negotiate.
+Get in touch with your agreement and I will give you a clear, honest assessment.

 Need advice on your settlement agreement?